Carol Peletier: Season 4

 In the episode "Inmates", Carol reappears unexpectedly, saving Lizzie, Mika, and Judith from a pair of Walkers in a forest.
 She returns the children to Tyreese and tells him that she saw the prison fall, and, after losing sight of him and the children, managed to catch up with them.
 Sensing that Tyreese does not know of her involvement in Karen's death, Carol makes up a story about how she did not return with Rick because she wanted to find more supplies for the group.
-Later, after taking the advice of a man who had been bitten on the side of the road, she follows Tyreese and the children as they to travel to a sanctuary named "Terminus."
-In the episode "The Grove", Carol and her group take a break from following the train tracks to Terminus, and find a house in the middle of a pecan grove.
+Later, she finds a bitten man on the side of the road who gives her information about Tyreese and the children, and she tracks them as they to travel to a sanctuary named "Terminus."
+In the episode "The Grove", Carol and her group take a break from following the train tracks to Terminus and discover a house in the middle of a pecan grove.
 Carol is concerned that Mika is too gentle to survive, and that Lizzie is confused about the nature of walkers, thinking that they are still people.
-She continues to teach Lizzie and Mika lessons of survival, despite the girls remaining adamant to surviving in their own methods.
-Carol and Tyreese later return from a hunting trip to find that Lizzie has killed Mika and was about to kill Judith, thinking that everyone would understand that Mika was just a changed person after reanimating as a walker.
-Viewing Lizzie as too dangerous to be around other people, Carol and Tyreese discuss Lizzie's fate, and Carol executes Lizzie by shooting her in the head.
-Afterward, Carol confesses to Tyreese her role in killing Karen and David.
-Tyreese is furious, but he forgives Carol for what she did, although he says he will not forget.
-After burying the two girls' bodies, Tyreese, Carol, and baby Judith restart their trek toward Terminus.
+She continues to teach Lizzie and Mika survival skills, despite the girls remaining adamant about surviving using their own methods.
+Later, Carol and Tyreese return from a hunting trip to find that Lizzie has killed Mika and is about to kill Judith, believing that everyone will understand that Mika was just a changed person after reanimating as a walker.
+Realizing that Lizzie is too dangerous to be around other people, Carol and Tyreese discuss the girl's fate, ending with Carol executing Lizzie by shooting her in the head.
+Afterward, Carol confesses her role in killing Karen and David to Tyreese.
+Tyreese is furious, but forgives Carol for what she did, although he says he will not forget.
+After burying the two girls, Tyreese, Carol, and baby Judith restart their trek toward Terminus.